70 of the Best Character Building Picture Books For Kids

 Courage

-Courage can sometimes be hard to teach, but it is well illustrated by a story.
+Courage can sometimes be difficult to teach, but a story illustrates it well.
 These great books help kids connect with the characters and learn what it is like to be brave and have courage.
-Through slavery and the civil rights movement, as well as examples in life and even nature, children will see what courage is and how it can change the course of a person’s life.
+Through slavery and the civil rights movement, as well as examples in life and even nature, children will see courage and how it can change a person’s life.

 - The Dandelion Seed by Joseph P. Anthony